wandb/docs/docs/guides/integrations/prompts/quickstart.md

 ### 4. Logging a LLM pipeline using nested spans
 In this example, you'll simulate an agent making a series of calls: first to an LLM chain, then to an OpenAI LLM, and finally to a calculator tool.

-The inputs, outputs, and metadata for each step in the execution of the "agent" are logged in their own span.
+The system logs the inputs, outputs, and metadata for each step in the agents execution in its own span.
 Spans can also have child spans.

 ```python
 import time